Eczema can be an unrelenting condition

 Check out these eczema symptoms

-• Areas of swelling or inflamed skin
+• Areas of swelling or thickened skin

 • Crusting, oozing, or cracking skin